thomaswormald/grpc-browser/README.md

 ## Troubleshooting

+Example projects for .NET Core 3.1, .NET 5.0 and .NET 6.0 can be found in the `/src` folder.

 ### Error when navigating to `/grpc`
 Make sure that you service SDK type is Microsoft.NET.Sdk.Web.
 This is required because GrpcBrowser adds server-side Blazor to your project.
 In the `.csproj` file, set the Project Sdk like this: `<Project Sdk="Microsoft.NET.Sdk.Web">`

+## Implementation Detail
+The service reflects over the types provided to `AddToGrpcBrowserWithClient` or `AddToGrpcBrowserWithClient` in order to determine the available operations, meaning that gRPC reflection is not required.
+Because we use server-side Blazor, the request execution is done from the server, meaning that gRPC web is not required.